Clearing and adjustment 2020

 - Apply through UCAS .

-- A flexible degree providing a solid foundation in all core aspects of chemistry supplemented by specialist knowledge of medicinal chemistry.
+- Gain strong foundation in core chemistry, supplemented by specialist knowledge of medicinal chemistry.

-- In addition to traditional chemistry topics, you'll take course units that cover biochemistry, medicines and drug discovery, and the major disease areas.
+- Take course units that cover biochemistry, medicines and drug discovery, and the major disease areas to complement your core Chemistry studies.

 Tuition fees for home/EU students commencing their studies in September 2020 will be £9,250 per annum.
 Tuition fees for international students will be £24,000 per annum.
 For general information please see the undergraduate finance pages.